Premier Network Penetration Testing Services for SMBs

 Answers to Common Technology Questions

-How often should we conduct penetration testing?The frequency of penetration testing can vary depending on several factors such as the size of your network, the sensitivity of your data, compliance requirements, and the rapidly changing threat landscape.
+How often should we conduct automated penetration testing?The frequency of automated penetration testing can vary depending on several factors such as the size of your network, the sensitivity of your data, compliance requirements, and the rapidly changing threat landscape.
+Automated Penetration Testing is affordable, Accurate, and On-Demand.
 Generally, it is recommended to conduct penetration testing at least annually or whenever significant changes are made to your infrastructure, such as new network infrastructure, application updates, or after deploying new security measures.

 What are the different types of penetration testing, and which one is right for my business?There are several types of penetration tests, including network services, web application, client-side, wireless, social engineering, and physical penetration tests.
 The right type for your business depends on your specific infrastructure and security needs.
 A professional penetration testing service can help you determine the most relevant type of test for your organization based on an assessment of your systems and potential threats.